 War Risk Benefits — If an employee suffers a loss of life or dismemberment due to war or an act of war, whether declared or undeclared, and such loss occurs within 365 days of the covered accident, benefits are payable.
 For more information about these benefits and any provisions, refer to the plan's certificate of coverage.

 War risk coverage does not apply if the loss occurs in the United States or in any nation in which the covered employee is a citizen.

 Business Travel Accident Insurance will not pay benefits resulting from:

-- Commission of or attempt to commit a felony;
+- Commission or attempt to commit a felony or an assault;

 Only one amount, the largest to which the employee is entitled, will be payable for all losses resulting from one covered accident.

 The total amount the plan will pay as the result of any one accident is $20 million.
 If multiple employees are involved in a single accident and their claims for benefits total more than $20 million, the employee's benefit will be determined using the following formula: $20 million divided by the total amount claimed by all employees.
 The result of applying this formula will be a percentage, and the employee's benefit will be this percentage of the amount he or she originally claimed.